mrspeaker/zardozer/README.md

 ## Entities

-Entities are simple objects that have a `name` and a bunch of `components`, and not much else!
-All state and logic is done by components.
+Entities are the "things" in your game.
+They don't have any data or logic inside them - they are just a container for `components` which maintain all the state and do all the work.

+Ok, they have a *tiny* bit of data in them: a `name`, and `id` (internal use), and a `remove` flag.

-Can make an entity with `new Entity("name", x, y, w, h)` or with the helper below for deserializing from data.
+Most entities are added via the editor, but up can make an entity with `new Entity("name", x, y, w, h, zIndex)` or with the helper below for deserializing from data.
 (The `Position` component is currently added automatically - also, position also includes `w` and `h` dimensions.
 May change that.)

 Setting an entities `remove` property to `true` will remove it from the game on the next game update tick.

+Entities also have a few helper methods: `addComponent` to add a new component, `removeComponent` to remove an existing one, and `getComponent` to find a component by name.

 ## Components

+Components maintain state and perform logic on that state.
+They can also interact with other components that are on the same entity.
 Here's an example component that randomly changes an entity's color every `rate` seconds:

 ```js
 class ColorChange extends Component {